rabbibotton/clog/WINDOWS.md

 ## Installing Common Lisp on Windows 64bit from Scratch

-(For a simple non-emacs install see: https://github.com/rabbibotton/clog-win64-ez/releases)
+(For a simple "one step" non-emacs install see: https://github.com/rabbibotton/clog-win64-ez/releases)

 1. Download and install rho-emacs: